jimdn/restful/README.md

 - Support anti-concurrent writing, the `seq` field required:
   - seq: will be updated each time the data is modified, the update (PATCH) request needs to bring the data original seq to prevent concurrent writing from causing data confusion.

-- Support custom database name and collection name, with URL params:
+- Support custom database name and table name, with URL params:
-  - db: database name, default is rest_{Biz}
+  - db: database name, default is restful
-  - col: collection name, default is cn
+  - table: table name, default is {Biz}

-  e.g.: /{Biz}?db=dbName&col=colName
+  e.g.: /{Biz}?db=dbName&table=tableName

 ## How to use